top of page

 in spite of that town's highest winter temperatures typically being

-MINUS 44 degrees Fahrenheit
+MINUS 44 degrees Fahrenheit.

 htts://time.com/5864692/climate-change-defining-moment/?fbclid=IwAR3vTdai1YNMRfAwH_fTbegpkEZMZ8f05oEYjndIRWVS2_ShL0zA5AesyVI